A Risk Management Guide for Household Employers

 Your biggest treasures are in the hands of your household staff: the safety of your children, the security of your property and the privacy of your information.
 These employees are necessary and helpful but also a risk, be it from accidents, reckless behavior or bad intentions.

 While there is no way to minimize the concerns entirely, establishing clear communication, crisp policies and appropriate checks and balances can prevent, or at least decrease, most issues.
-We’ve created a checklist of important steps to head off problems with domestic employees.
+We’ve created a checklist of important steps for problems with domestic employees.

 Step 1: Hire carefully